Yarroudh/Optim3D/README.md

 ## Docker Image

+**WARNING:** The Docker image is not yet available.
+We are working on it and will update this section as soon as it is ready.

 Optim3D is also available as [Docker image](https://hub.docker.com/r/yarroudh/optim3d).

 These are the steps to run Optim3D as a Docker container: